The Airport Express train is the best way to travel to and from Hong Kong International Airport. Read on for how to buy discounted AEL tickets!

 Why take the Airport Express in Hong Kong

-The Airport Express is by far one of the most cost effective and efficient ways of traveling to and from the airport in Hong Kong.
+The Airport Express train in Hong Kong is by far one of the most cost effective and efficient ways of traveling to and from the airport in Hong Kong.
 Apart from the speed of travel (24 minutes between Hong Kong International Airport and Hong Kong Station in Central), there are also a few other key benefits (not including the impeccably clean and air-conditioned carriages):

 In-town check-in is available for many major airlines at Hong Kong and Kowloon stations.
 What exactly does this mean?
 This means that you can check-in any baggage and collect your boarding pass between 90 minutes and up to 1 day ahead of your scheduled flight departure time.
 Taking advantage of in-town check-in is fantastic because you can travel to the airport without having to wheel your luggage around.

 Most major airlines handle in-town check-in, though you should contact them ahead of time to determine the exact close-out time for each individual airline.
-A number of airlines including Cathay Pacific and Cathay Dragon have permanent check-in desks at the Airport Express stations.
+A number of airlines including Cathay Pacific have permanent check-in desks at the Airport Express stations.

 Free shuttle buses are also offered for passengers taking the Airport Express train to or from the airport.
 There are a number of circular routes that run every 20 minutes and take you to and from the Hong Kong/Kowloon Airport Express stations.
 Many stops are at major hotels on Hong Kong Island and Kowloon side – check the specific routes by clicking here.